mlrun/mlrun/docs/change-log/index.md

 - Fixed the Dask Worker Memory Limit Argument.
 [View in Git](https://github.com/mlrun/mlrun/pull/3123).
 - Aggregation over a fixed-window that starts at or near the epoch now functions as expected.
 [View in Git](https://github.com/mlrun/storey/pull/418).
 - Fixed model-monitoring incompatibility issue with mlrun client running v1.1.x and a server running v1.2.x.
 [View in Git](https://github.com/mlrun/mlrun/pull/3180).
+- Hyperparams run does not present artifacts iteration when selector is not define.
+[View in Git](https://github.com/mlrun/ui/pull/1635).

 ### See more